Birmingham-Jefferson County Transit Authority: Airport Shuttle

 Beginning in December 2015, BJCTA introduced two new express Airport Shuttle routes from downtown Birmingham hotels directly to Birmingham–Shuttlesworth International Airport.
 One bus serves Northside hotels and the other bus serves Southside hotel.
 The Airport Shuttle routes operate hourly on Mondays through Saturdays and the fare is $5.00.

+Birmingham Xpress

+A bus rapid transit line, named the Birmingham Xpress, was opened on September 22, 2022, running from Woodlawn to Five Points.
+The service will speed up journeys by offering dedicated lanes, transit signal priority, off-board fare payment and level boarding.
+The Birmingham Xpress was set up with funds from the federal government under the Presidency of Joe Biden.
+It did not receive state funds, because Alabama does not provide state funds for public transit.
+It has 32 stops across an east-west corridor across the city.
+After starting service, it quickly became the most utilized route in the BJCTA system.